How to Make Homemade Pumpkin Puree

 Now, let’s not misunderstand each other here.
 I’m a busy, working mom.
 And, if you know me, you also know that I’m not opposed to helpful shortcuts in any form.
 So, yes, I’ll still use the canned stuff too.
 And, to be perfectly honest, it wasn’t very long ago that I made my own pumpkin puree for the first time.

-Just two short years ago, I was blessed to be a full-time, stay-at-home mom.
+Just two short years ago, I was blessed to become a full-time, stay-at-home mom.
 One day while I was out shopping, and just out of curiosity, I bought two pie pumpkins.
 After days of researching the possibilities, I decided to experiment and make my first batch of pumpkin puree.
 I managed to do it all in one morning while my daughter, who was an infant at the time, was down for a nap!

 Once it was all said and done, I made pumpkin pies with it.
 Those pies were, plain and simple, the best pumpkin pies I’ve ever made!
 After the success with those delicious pies, I went on to use fresh pumpkin puree to make breads and pumpkin butter.